Persistence In Prayer – Birthing Spiritual Promises

 The Importance of Hope

-Carrying a promise requires hope, which is defined as a confident expectation of good.
+Carrying a promise for a long period of time requires hope, which is defined as a confident expectation of good.
 According to the Bible, hope serves several purposes:

 1. Sustainer and Strengthener: It helps individuals endure challenges (Lamentations 3:20-21).